ucsb-cs148/f21/_info/syllabus.md

 The formula to determine your course grade average is explained in the table below.

-There will be no exam this quarter, which will be held again exlusively with remote instruction.
+This quarter the class will be held again exlusively in-person.
 Class grades will be assigned based on performance on homework assignemnts, possible in-class assignments, points alotted for work in the Lab sections (toward the team projects), and points for the final project product and demonstration.
+There will be a peer-evaluation component based on contributions to the team as well.

 To convert final averages to letter grades, a standard 10 point scale will be used, with the upper and lower ends of each range as +/- grades, except for A+ grades, see below.
 There is no "rounding up"; a grade of 86.9999 is a B and a grade of 87.0000 is a B+.